DHTMLX/docs-diagram/docs/api/historymanager/add_method.md

 ### Description

-@short: adds a new state
+@short: Adds a new state

 :::info
 Adding the new state is done automatically.
 Therefore this method is not recommended for manual usage